EmbeddedPioneer/Illuminated-Signs-control-board/README.md

    - **Control Switches**:
      - 4 switches for the number of LEDs.
      - 2 switches for operation modes.
-     - 2 switches for delay times.
+     - Potentiometer for delay times.
 2. **Outputs**:
    - 12 or 6 positive outputs (based on the circuit model).
    - 2-3 common GND pins for all outputs.